The following article is an excerpt from "A Book of Bible Study"

 The message of 2 Peter 3:9 is that God is not willing that any of His elect will perish, and some of His elect have not yet been brought to faith.
 When all of those whom the Father has given to Jesus finally do come to Him (John 6:37), He will return the second time.
 At that time: “the day of the Lord will come like a thief, in which the heavens will pass away with a roar and the elements will be destroyed with intense heat, and the earth and its works will be burned up.”
 (2 Peter 3:10).

-Therefore, once again we see that a Scripture verse which some would say teaches that salvation through faith in Jesus Christ is “available” to each and every individual who has ever been born, does not teach that at all.
+Therefore, once again we see that a Scripture verse which some would say teaches that salvation through faith in Jesus Christ is “available” to every individual who has ever been born, does not teach that at all.
 Rather, when we interpret 2 Peter 3:9 in the context in which it appears in the Bible, and in the light of all the rest of the Scriptures as a whole, we see a different meaning than what the verse would suggest if it were isolated by itself.
 2 Peter 3:9 teaches us that God is not willing that any of His elect will be lost, but that all of them will come to repentance (Ephesians 1:4-5, 1 Peter 1:1-2).

-What About John 3:16?
+What about John 3:16?

 In the Gospel of John, we read: “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.”
 (John 3:16).
 Many of us will read John 3:16 and in our own minds we will add the thought that everyone is free and able to believe the Gospel message as they choose.
 However, the text of John 3:16 says nothing about a man’s freedom or his ability to believe the message.